EarthBound: Music

 Mother composers Keiichi Suzuki and Hirokazu Tanaka returned to make the EarthBound soundtrack, along with newcomers Hiroshi Kanazu and Toshiyuki Ueno.
 In comparison with Mother, Itoi said that EarthBound had more "jazzy" pieces.
 Suzuki told Weekly Famitsu that the Super NES afforded the team more creative freedom with its eight-channel ADPCM based SPC700, as opposed to the old Nintendo Entertainment System's restriction of five channels of basic waveforms.
 This entailed higher sound quality and music that sounds closer to his regular compositions.
 The soundtrack was released by Sony Records on November 2, 1994.
 (Note: It was later reprinted by Sony Music Direct on February 18, 2004.)

 In Suzuki's songwriting process, he would first compose on a synthesizer before working with programmers to get it in the game.
 His personal pieces play when the player is walking about the map, out of battle.
 Suzuki's favorite piece is the music that plays while the player is on a bicycle, which he composed in advance of this job but found appropriate to include.
 He wrote over 100 pieces, but much of it was not included in the game.
-The team wrote enough music as to fill eight megabits of the 24 megabit cartridge—equivalent to about two compact discs.
+The team wrote enough music to fill eight megabits of the 24 megabit cartridge—equivalent to about two compact discs.

 The Beach Boys were one of many Western artists Suzuki and Tanaka drew inspiration from while developing the game's soundtrack.

 According to Tanaka, the Beach Boys were repeatedly referenced between him and Suzuki, and that he would often listen to co-founder Brian Wilson's 1988 eponymous album while on the way to Suzuki's home.
 Suzuki has stated that the percussive arranging in the game's soundtrack was based on the Beach Boys' albums Smile (unreleased) and Smiley Smile (1967), which both contained American themes shared with Van Dyke Parks' Song Cycle (1968).
 To Suzuki, Smile evoked the bright and dark aspects of America, while Song Cycle displayed a hazy sound mixed with American humor and hints of Ray Bradbury, a style that he considered essential to the soundtrack of Mother.
 (Note: Within a year following the game's release, Keiichi Suzuki recorded a cover version of the Beach Boys' "Good Vibrations" (1966), a product of the band's Smile album where Parks served as a primary lyricist.)
 Tanaka recalls Randy Newman being the first quintessentially American composer he could think of, and that his albums Little Criminals (1977) and Land of Dreams (1988) were influential.
 While Suzuki corroborated with his own affinity for Harry Nilsson's Nilsson Sings Newman (1970), he also cited John Lennon as a strong influence due to the common theme of love in his music, which was also a prominent theme in the game, and that his album John Lennon/Plastic Ono Band (1970) helped him to avoid excessive instrumentation over the SNES's technical constraints.